The initial proposal for the HS2 was to create it in two phases, Phase 1 being from London to the West Midlands (including Birmingham)

 as it is derived from data provided by the Department for Transport

-To see a map showing how close the consultation route for Phase 2b
+To see a map showing how close the preferred route for Phase 2b

 comes to some place,